-If you are age 12 years or older, you can get a first booster dose 5 months after your primary series.
-A booster dose will give you more protection.
+If you are age 5 years or older, you can get a first booster dose 5 months after your primary series.
+A booster dose will give you more protection, especially if you have a health problem that puts you at higher risk for getting very sick.
 You should get your first booster dose if you are age 18 years or older.

-You should also get your first booster dose if you are age 12 to 17 years and you:
+You should also get your first booster dose if you are age 12 to 17 years and vou:

 - have certain health conditions (such as you have diabetes, you have a weak immune system, or you have heart, lung, spleen, or liver problems)

 - are pregnant

-- · have a lot of extra weight
+- have a lot of extra weight

-- are Indigenous
+- · are Indigenous

 - live in a group setting such as a group home or long-term care centre